fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m2-exercise-implement-polymorphism-csharp.md

 ## Exercise scenario

 Suppose you're helping a non-profit company with a software project.
-You've decided to sharpen your object-oriented programming skills by creating a simple banking app.
+You've decided to sharpen your object-oriented programming skills by creating a banking app.
 You've developed an initial version of the app that includes the following files:

 - AccountCalculations.cs: This file contains static utility methods for various financial calculations, such as compound interest, transaction fees, overdraft fees, and currency exchange.